 When most people think of France, a few images come to mind — the stone buildings of Paris, the castles of the Loire Valley, the D-Day beaches of Normandy, the Mediterranean coastline of Provence.
 But several equally vibrant regions remain off the beaten path.

-In that vein, here are some of the lesser-known French destinations you might want to explore on your next trip to this European nation.
+In that vein, we’ve put together a guide to some of the lesser-known French destinations that you might want to explore on your next trip to this European nation.

 Let’s start in northwestern France.
 Here, you’ll find Bretagne (better known in English as Brittany), a landscape infused with Celtic culture and legends.
 The locals exhibit an immense amount of regional pride, and most street signs are written in both French and the ancient language of Breton (even though Breton is losing its foothold in modern times).
 You’ll also spot plenty of regional flags and symbols across the region, as well as an abundance of postcards showing off traditional Breton attire.

-Given Bretagne’s location on the coast, its lighthouses have become some of its most iconic emblems, so keep an eye out for these stalwart towers.
-The most famous of these structures include La Jument (off the coast of the island of Ushant), Le Créac’h (on the island of Ushant), and Men Ruz (in the small town of Ploumanac’h), though there are dozens more to see.
+Given Bretagne’s location on the coast, its lighthouses have become some of its most iconic emblems, so you’ll want to keep an eye out for these stalwart towers.
+The most famous ones include La Jument (off the coast of the island of Ushant), Le Créac’h (on the island of Ushant), and Men Ruz (in the small town of Ploumanac’h), though there are dozens more.
 For an extra exciting outing, you can climb to the top of the lighthouse on Batz Island or even kayak up an estuary to La Croix lighthouse.

 Whether you prefer sweet or savory crepes, Bretagne specializes in this dish, so remember to scarf a few of these pastries down.
 Local chefs use buckwheat flour in most savory options, and they often fry an egg in the middle of the folded crepe as well.
 For dessert, try kouign amann, a caramelized, layered pastry that’s sure to delight.